coveo/ui-kit/packages/quantic/docs/adding-tests.md

 Executing this command will download the community configuration from your org and save it as `temp/unpackaged.zip`.

-Extract the `siteDotComSites/Quantic_Examples1.site` file, and overwrite `quantic-examples-community/siteDotComSites/Quantic_Examples1.site` file.
+Finally, extract the `siteDotComSites/Quantic_Examples1.site` file, and overwrite the `quantic-examples-community/siteDotComSites/Quantic_Examples1.site` file.

 **Important** `Quantic_Examples1.site` is a binary file, so be careful not to lose changes when merging branches.
 If a conflict occur, you need to manually include both community changes in a single scratch org, and then retrieve the community binary file.
 If you plan on adding tests for many new components, you might prefer to add all the example pages first (as a single batch), and then have separate branches for the end to end tests.

-## Writing your test suite
+## Write Your Test Suite

-Now you are ready to write the Cypress tests for your component.
+You are now ready to write the Cypress tests for your component.
 All tests should be added in `cypress/integration`.
-In this case, we'll create the file `cypress/integration/quantic-greeting.cypress.ts`.
+For our example, we create a `cypress/integration/quantic-greeting.cypress.ts` file.

 Let's walk through a simple test case.